0x-federicO/0x-federicO/README.md

 ### Nice things to come

-* Since a while I am "recoding" a few GNU tools for "parallel" +OpenMPI using Go, rust, C++ and noodling with Clj and overtone -
+* I am "rewriting" a few GNU tools for "parallel" +OpenMPI using Go, rust, C++ and noodling with Clj and overtone -
 * Also, I am going to publish some workflow tools useful for TUMBLR tech. blogging -
 * What else !?